Henry Moore (bishop): Life and career

-Henry Wylie Moore (born 2 November 1923) was the second Bishop of the Anglican Diocese of Cyprus and the Gulf.
-Born in 1923, his first job after leaving school was as a clerk with the LMS railway.
-From 1941 until 1946 he served in the armed forces, firstly with the King's Regiment (Liverpool), and latterly with the Rajputana Rifles.
-In 1948 he graduated from the University of Liverpool and after a period of study at Wycliffe Hall, Oxford was ordained in 1951, his first post being a curacy at Farnworth, Cheshire.
-After a period as a missionary in Khuzistan he held incumbencies at Burnage and Middleton.
-This was followed by a decade of service as Home Secretary then General Secretary of the CMS that lead in turn to his elevation to the episcopate.
-Moore turned 100 in November 2023.
+Moore was born in 1923.
+His first job after leaving school was as a clerk with the London, Midland and Scottish Railway.
+From 1942 to 1946, he served in the armed forces during the Second World War, firstly with the King's Regiment (Liverpool) and later with the Rajputana Rifles.
+In 1948, he graduated from the University of Liverpool and after studying at Wycliffe Hall, Oxford, was ordained in 1951.
+His first position was a curacy in Farnworth, Cheshire.